rahulsonwalkar/MessageGenerator/README.md

 Implement proper error-handling (throw exceptions for edge-cases) and implement input validation for inputs from the terminal.

-Make it possible to added data to data files.
-(Add new templates, guests, hotels)
+Make it possible to add data to data files, for example: add new templates, guests, hotels.